hlerebours/lambda-calculus/README.rst

         assert_value(get_42nd({42: "the answer"}), "the answer")
         # one parameter to replace the two occurrences of the same x:
         assert_value(golden_root(1.618), 1.618 ** 2 - 1.618 - 1)
-        # the first parameter goes to every x1, the second one for x2, the third for x3:
+        # the first parameter goes to every x1, the second one for x2, the third one for x3:
         assert_value((x2 * x1 + x1 * x3)(.1, .2, .3), .2 * .1 + .1 * .3)

 —